A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

-The resonant and spontaneous emission processes are shown in Fig.~\ref{fig:Doppler}(b).
-To estimate the final population distribution, we can use the effective ground-state collapse operator in Eq.~\ref{eq:Lclose} and the population transfer rates from Eq.~\ref{eq:rateL}.
-From these equations, the transfer rate between ground-states $n_1$ and $n_2$ in the ground-state through the excited harmonic states $n_e$ is
+The resonant and spontaneous emission processes are shown in Fig.~\ref{fig:Doppler}(b). {In LD regime, the population in the ground $n$ state is driven to excited $n$ and $n \pm 1$.
+The matrix element to $n-1$ is reduced by $\eta \sqrt{n}$ relative to same $n$.
+However, as shown in (b), the transition can be preferred if made resonant by detuning the laser by $\Delta = \nu$.
+The excited then decays back to the same $n$ with rate $\Gamma$, and changing $n$ with reduced rate $\Gamma \eta^2 n$.} To estimate the final population distribution, we can use the effective ground state collapse operator in Eq.~\ref{eq:Lclose} and the population transfer rates from Eq.~\ref{eq:rateL}.
+From these equations, the transfer rate between ground states $n_1$ and $n_2$ in the ground state through the excited states $n_e$ is

-The sum inside the magnitude is over the excited state $n_e$ and pathways through each excited motional state can interfere.
-The sum on the outside is over the emission direction.
-Emission into each direction results in a different phase, and the average over all directions averages out the coherences between the different pathways.
-As a result, we can take the sum over the excited states outside of the sum and omit the average over directions,
+The sum inside the magnitude is over all excited states $n_e$. {Pathways from $n_1$ to $n_2$ ground states can in principle interfere through these excited states. }The sum on the outside is over the emission direction. {The random emission into different directions results in a random phase that ends up averaging out the coherence terms, suppressing the interference.} \del{Emission into each direction results in a different phase, and the average over all directions averages out the coherences between the different pathways.}As a result, we can take the sum over the excited states outside of the sum and omit the average over directions,

 This rate describes two processes.
 The first term in the numerator $|\langle n_2 | e^{ik\hat{x}} | n_e\rangle|^2$ describes the process of recoil due to spontaneous emission.
-The rest of the expression gives the rate of absorption and recoil from photons from the cooling light.
-Together, these two terms give the total rate of photon absorption and emission into motional states.
+The rest of the expression gives the scattering rate of photon absorption.
+Together, these two terms give the total rate of photon absorption and emission into motional states and the resulting recoil.

 In the LD regime, the allowed motional state transition rates are

 where $A_{\scriptscriptstyle +}$ and $A_{\scriptscriptstyle -}$ are

 The function $R(\Delta)$ is the low-saturation two-level system scattering rate